dchristrf/toucan/README.md

 This bot allows insider members in Discord servers to easily vote on who to grant a member role via emojis.
 Here is the flow.

-1. After poking around the public channels, Newbie decides they want to become a member with access to hidden channels
+1. Newbie decides they want to become a member with access to hidden channels
-1. In some public `#applications` channel, Newbie pops a write up on who they are and why they want to join
+1. In some public `#applications` channel, Newbie posts a message saying they want to join
-1. Existing members can add any emojis to Newbie's application post if they approve
+1. Council members can add any emojis to Newbie's application post if they approve
-1. Once the unique member voting threshold is met, a message is sent to the moderators asking a council member to pledge final approval
-1. After a configured threshold of emoji votes from unique exisitng members is met, including at least one vote from a Council member, Newbie is automatilly granted a Member role and can now see the hidden channels.
+1. Once the unique council voting threshold is met, Newbie is automatilly granted a Member role and can now see the hidden channels.
 A welcome message is sent to a welcome channel to let the community know a new member is in town

 All these entities are configurable: